Southern Combination League (Sussex County League)

 • Battle Rangers (1955 - 1967) - Bexhill United (1928 - Present) - Hastings Town / Hastings & St Leonards (1920 - 1927 / 1952 - 1985) - Hastings Rangers (1952 - 1973) - Little Common (1977 - 1995 / 2005 - Present) - Rye United (1952 - 1983 / 2000 - 2014) - St Leonards / STAMCO (1988 - 1996 / 2003 - 2004) - Sidley United (1952 - 2013) - Wadhurst United (1964 - 1972 / 2003 - 2006 - Westfield (1997 - 2019)

-With the outbreak of the Second World War in September 1939, the Sussex County League closed down until 1945.
-The League then ran two competitions sections during the 1945-1946 season, operating Eastern and Western divisions, with eight clubs in the former and nine in the latter.
-Twelve of the Sussex League’s pre-war members took part, the absentees being Chichester and Eastbourne Comrades.
-Haywards Heath won the Eastern division, with 22 points from 14 games, with East Grinstead Town finishing second on 20 points.
-Worthing were the winners of the Western division, with Horsham finishing in second place, two points behind, having taken 27 points from 16 matches.
-The Sussex County League resumed its normal practice in 1946, with a single division of 14 clubs, all of whom played in the final campaign before the War, though Bexhill were now playing under the name Bexhill Town Athletic.
+The outbreak of the Second World War in September 1939 brought the league to a halt until 1945.
+When football resumed, the 1945–46 season was organised into Eastern and Western divisions, with eight and nine clubs respectively.
+Twelve pre‑war members returned, with Chichester and Eastbourne Comrades the notable absentees.
+Haywards Heath won the Eastern division with 22 points from 14 matches, with East Grinstead Town close behind on 20 points.
+Worthing topped the Western division, while Horsham finished runners‑up, two points adrift, having collected 27 points from 16 games.
+The league reverted to a single division in 1946, featuring 14 clubs—all of whom had competed in the final pre‑war season—although Bexhill now played as Bexhill Town Athletic.

 Source: Non-League Football Matters, Sussex County League Archives.